 Naturally, I looked up treatments and begged my mom to buy me a bottle of pricey KP lotion.
 When it arrived, I was ecstatic.
 But the formula burned my sensitive skin, and when it didn’t make my KP instantly disappear, I was distraught.

 Because here’s the thing: There is no cure for KP.
 The condition is thought to be genetic, possibly hormonal, and usually goes away by your 30s or 40s.
-Until then, one can treat KP by physically scrubbing the surface of the skin, chemically exfoliating with glycolic or lactic acid, and moisturizing.
+Until then, one can treat KP by chemically exfoliating with AHAs, lactic acid, salicylic acid, or urea, and moisturizing.
 Unfortunately, though, until it goes away on its own, there’s not much else you can do.

 I continued to be so ashamed of my bumpy skin throughout high school that I didn’t allow boys to touch my arms or legs.
 (In hindsight, I realize this was probably for the best.)
 But what definitely wasn’t for the best is that my skin texture, and my lack of control over it, completely warped my self-worth.
 It convinced me that I would never be sexy to another person.

 I wish I had a neat, tidy ending to this story.
 I wish I could say I discovered some unexpected miracle that eradicated my KP for good.
 But today, at 24, I’m still rocking a bod covered in KP.
 But the difference is that now it doesn’t bother me anymore.

 I wear sleeveless shirts and shorts, and I don’t even blink when people touch my bumpy skin (with my permission).
 I think the main difference between my attitude now and my attitude 10 years ago is that I know I’m not alone.
 When I was a teenager with nothing but a little Google access, “40 percent” felt like a theoretical number.
 I was so wrapped up in my own flaws that it didn’t occur to me that everyone has them.